This article also appears in the book Jupiter – Reports, Stories and Excerpts

 Some of the photos began to appear in other places.
 A famous Mullet site had absconded with another found photo someone had sent in and an inventive character description had seemingly created itself.
 People intermittently began to hijack the photos into forums around the net.
 In most cases there was a reactionary discussion after the picture was posted in a forum.
 It was almost as if the photos by their very nature caused discussion.
-People began to use the photos as avatar images, or as joke bio pictures in profiles.
+People began to use the photos as avatar images.

 Much of the viral impact and the perspective of the site began to concern me slightly.
-We literally only received three or four pieces of mail out of hundreds and hundreds that were negative in that the site was exploitative.
+We literally only received three or four pieces of negative mail out of hundreds, which thought the site was exploitative.
 Mostly people just laughed and were astonished by how strange human existence can be and thanked us for conceptualizing this.
-I kept asking myself, where does someone draw the line between intimacy and technology, when one completely eradicates the other.
+I kept asking myself, where does someone draw the line between intimacy and technology, when one completely eradicates the other?

-I realized that one had to have an awesome respect for these elements in a strange way, as they were so close to oblivion, and with age became more and more enveloped in the void.
-The older photos really fell into the realm of Archeology.
+I realized that one had to have an awesome respect for these lost objects in a strange way, as they were so close to oblivion, and with age became more and more enveloped in the void.
+The older photos really fell into the realm of archeology.
 Could there be archeology from ten years ago?
 At what point does something become archeological?
 Is technology changing this gap quicker than we think, or is it widening it by making all points in time more accessible?

-I vowed to stop the experiment when we got a positive I.D..
-By this, I meant someone who had recognized themselves, or someone they knew.
+I originally vowed to stop the experiment when we got a positive I.D..
+By this, I meant someone who had recognized themselves directly, or someone they knew directly.
 They would get their photo back, and would win a special prize, like five more found photos or something.
 But this never happened in three years.
-I thought one woman had nailed it when she thought she recognized her sister in one unflattering photo, and said she would show the site to her sister and her sister’s family over Thanksgiving to make sure.
+I thought one woman had nailed it when she thought she recognized her sister in one unflattering photo, and said she would show the site to her and her sister’s family over Thanksgiving to make sure.
 Her sister had never lived in LA in the 1970s however, where the photo was found.
 I never heard back from the woman.

-I started reading more and more about the fine artist Joseph Cornell, and his associative theories.
+I started reading more about the fine artist Joseph Cornell, and his associative theories.
 He believed, through his studies as an observant Christian Scientist, that our entire perception of the world is made up of only associations.
 You take the associations away and you no longer have the world.
-This theory led straight to the Surrealists, and their “Ready Made Art” which all in all seems to be a symptom of the post modern 20th century.
+This theory led straight to the Surrealists, and their “Ready Made Art”.

 Also, by its very nature, any kind of treasure or found item is a complete contradiction between something that is both fixed and lost simultaneously.
 It contains both of these qualities as an object.

-In November of 2000 as the craze of the internet began its economic meltdown, I was contacted by USA today about a phone interview and article regarding the People’s Photos.
-By this time, I realized that the problem with any cult project is that at its best, the or creator becomes a slave to that cult.
-The idea of putting out a mainstream article about such a fringe subject intrigued as much as it disturbed me.
-I asked myself if privacy was null if limited by accessibility?
-Was privacy threatened digitally by mainstream conservatism.
+In November of 2000 as the craze of the internet began its economic decent, I was contacted by USA today about a phone interview and article regarding the People’s Photos.
+By this time, I realized that the problem with any cult project is that at its best, the inventor or creator becomes a slave to that cult.
+The idea of putting out a mainstream article about such a fringe subject intrigued me as much as it disturbed me.
+I wondered if privacy was null if limited by accessibility.
+Was privacy threatened digitally by mainstream conservatism?

-After the article, I received a request for a photo which appeared in print of a man riding a bicycle on what looked like a road in Florida.
-The man seemed as though he were in the middle of nowhere.
-One identifiable and unusual element in the photo was the fact that the man was riding a woman’s bicycle.
+After the article, I received a request for a photo that actually appeared in print of a man riding a bicycle on what looked like a road in Florida.
+The man seemed as though he was in the middle of nowhere.
+One of the only identifiable and unusual elements in the photo was the fact that the man was riding a woman’s bicycle.
 The picture looked as though it was from the mid sixties.
-I think I found the photo on a Brooklyn street somewhere years before and scanned it in.
-The request was short and said that the picture was of her father in the fifties who had retired in Florida.
-The woman requested that she needed to see the photo to be sure, and I told her I’d send it.
-As I found the actual photo in my files and examined the back of it, I discovered words in a woman’s handwriting that I had completely missed when I scanned and titled the photo originally.
+I think I found the photo on a Brooklyn street somewhere years before.
+The request was extremely short and said that the picture was of her father in the fifties who had retired in Florida.
+The woman needed to see the photo to be sure, and I told her I’d send it.
+As I found the actual photo and examined the back of it, I discovered words in a woman’s handwriting that I had completely missed when I scanned and titled the photo originally.
 The writing said:, “Summer 1948 Nantucket”.
 I wrote the woman back and told her about my discovery.
 She then told me to send the photo anyway and to “proceed as planned”.
 This humorless reaction was what I had feared with the entire experiment in general.
-It is the point when the project’s conceptual open-ended nature had been closed due to something that had happened in a stranger’s past.
+It is undoubtedly the point when the project’s conceptual open-ended nature had been closed due to something that had happened in a stranger’s past.
 I suppose it’s the point when all open ended projects end.
 The project was not ironic, mysterious or humorous to this woman as she was projecting something that psychologically hurt her into the photo.
-She was obviously threatened by the photo in some strange subtle way.
-By sending the photo to her, it also seemed to her as though the picture would become un-digitized.
-I didn’t tell her this, as I’m not sure she was capable of understanding, but the photo had been distributed electronically across the world to thousands of computers, and had appeared in a national news paper.
+She was obviously threatened by the photo in some strange way.
+By sending the photo to her, it also seemed as though she thought it would become un-digitized.
+I didn’t tell her this, as I’m not sure she was capable of understanding, but the photo had been distributed electronically across the world to thousands of computers, and had appeared in a national newspaper.
 I sent her the photo anyway, hoping she found what she was looking for within it.

-I began to ask myself if users were keying into all this, because they were identifying with something they lost within themselves?
+I began to ask myself if users were keying into all this, because they were identifying with something they lost within themselves.
 I realized that any collection was a way of filling in an emotional gap on a basic level.
-The idea of individuals who coveted someone else’s lost objects dictated something even more profound for everyone involved.
-Were we all obsessed with the gray space of lostness because we wanted to be connected to something personal.
-We were all perpetually detached.
+The idea of individuals who coveted someone else’s lost objects spelled out something even more profound for everyone involved.
+Were we all obsessed with the gray space of lostness because we wanted to be connected to something personal?

-Something also rang true as far as the rawness of these images were concerned and the comments that grew from them.
+Something also rang true with the rawness of these images and the comments that grew from them.
 This dealt with the voice.
-I think the experience of the archive worked best when the voice and perspective was the strongest.
-I think that this is above all what people need to do when sifting through the sensory overload that is the web.
+I think the experience of the archive worked best when the voice and perspective of the engagement was strong and honest.
 People fundamentally look for true voices.
 They don’t respond the same way to information that is homogenized or that is trying to fool the user for commercial reasons.
 When you are asking directions you look for a true voice.

 If one examines the project as a type of organic system, one would align it to an organism which is highly random in nature, viral in its level of abstraction and association, and which seems to subsist in a perpetual gray area.

-I’ve begun to theorize that that end point of the internet is found media.
-Expansion of spillway towards discovery is the key.
-Is the act of web browsing really the virtualization of discovery?
-It is discovery, not on a physical level, but on a clean stripped out informational level?
+I’ve begun to theorize that the end point of the internet is found media.
+Expansion of spillway towards discovery and controlled randomness is the key.